prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

   1. [Accessing Environment Variables using the `os` Module](/notes/programming-languages/python/modules/os.md#accessing-environment-variables) -- if your project requires secret passwords or API keys
   1. [APIs Overview](/notes/software/apis.md) -- if your software needs to issue requests to a web service or API
   1. [Heroku Overview](/notes/hardware/heroku.md) -- if you'd like to run your software on a remote server
+  1. [Tkinter Package Overview](/notes/programming-languages/python/packages/tkinter.md) -- if you'd like your software to have a user interface

 ## Instructions